-CSOs must build constructive relationships and present their findings sensitively to ensure their voices are welcome.
-At the same time, donors have a role to play in encouraging the government to welcome civil society monitoring.
-Although civil society and the government have established sectoral forums, which allow CSOs space to join policy discussion and propose new ideas, at other times, the government is more likely to treat civil society as a group to be only informed about public policy.
+CSOs must build constructive relationships and present their findings sensitively to ensure their voices are welcomed.
+At the same time, donors have a role to play in encouraging government's initiative to welcome civil society monitoring.
+Although civil society and the government have established sectoral forums, which allow CSOs space to join policy discussion and propose new ideas, nevertheless, at other times, the government is more likely to treat civil society as a group to be informed and to whom public policy must be socialized.

 CSOs can generally express their opinions and present recommendations to government institutions without fear of retribution.
-They have been forthright in its criticism of government, particularly around issues such as the petroleum fund, economy diversification, the national budget, media regulation, and justice.
 Nonetheless, CSOs find it difficult to verify data from institutions that are often reluctant to release information.
 Influencing policy is often very difficult.
-For example, recommendations on draft laws are submitted but there is no certainty that the recommendations will be considered.
+For example, recommendations on draft laws are submitted but there is no certainty that the recommendations are under consideration.
 Many CSOs face difficulty monitoring the impact of their recommendations to public institutions.
-Considering the five priorities of the European Commission (green deal alliances; alliances for science, technology and innovation, and digital; alliances for sustainable growth and jobs; migration partnership; governance, peace and security, human development), CSOs have been mostly involved in domestic policies related to governance, peace and security, human development.
+Considering the five priorities of the European Commission, CSOs have been mostly involved in domestic policies related to governance, peace and security, human development.

-CSO involvement in favour of gender equality/women's rights and empowerment is considerable as gender-based violence is widespread in Timor-Leste.
-In 2017, the EU and the United Nations partnered on a multi-year programme to address the global challenges of violence against women and girls: the Spotlight Initiative.
-In Timor-Leste its implementation started in 2020 and its overall vision is that women and girls should enjoy their right to a life free of violence, within an inclusive and gender equitable Timor-Leste.
-The programme is aligned to the Timor-Leste National Action Plan on Gender-based Violence 2017-2021, and the National Sustainable Development Goal Roadmap, and will involve strengthening and widening partnerships and solidarity across civil society, government, media, private sector, and development partners.
-The three-year investment in Timor-Leste amounts to EUR 12 million.
-The Spotlight Initiative in Timor-Leste programmes 30% of its total funds through civil society organisations or grassroots groups, aiming to strengthen the country's legal frameworks and institutions, promote positive social norms, increase quality and access to support services for survivors of violence, improve the collection and use of data for better policy making, and strengthen partnerships with civil society organisations, grassroots and marginalised groups.
+CSOs involvement in favour of gender equality/women's rights and empowerment is considerable as gender-based violence is quite high in Timor-Leste.
+In 2017, the EU and the United Nations have partnered on a multi-year programme to address the global challenges of violence against women and girls: the Spotlight Initiative.
+In Timor-Leste its implementation started in 2020 and its overall vision is that women and girls enjoy their right to a life free of violence, within an inclusive and gender equitable Timor-Leste.
+The programme is aligned to the Timor-Leste National Action Plan on Genderbased Violence 2017-2021, and the National Sustainable Development Goal Roadmap, and will involve strengthening and widening partnerships and solidarity across civil society, government, media, private sector, and development partners.
+The three-year investment in Timor-Leste amounts to USD15 million.
+The Spotlight Initiative in Timor-Leste will programme for 30% of its total funds through civil society organizations or grassroots groups, aiming to strengthen the country's legal frameworks and institutions, promote positive social norms, increase quality and access to support services for survivors of violence, improve the collection and use of data for better policy making, and strengthen partnerships with civil society organisations, grassroots and marginalized groups.